 After you encrypt your form, you have the option to protect an unlimited number of individual fields.
 By protecting a field, you keep it from appearing in notification and confirmation emails, or otherwise being accidentally sent outside of your Cognito Forms account.
 For example, when integrating encrypted entry data, it will only be sent to a JSON endpoint over a secure connection.
 You can protect every type of field, including file attachments and sections.

-Require This Field option
+Require This Field set to always.

 In general, it’s a good idea to keep your forms short, sweet, and to the point.
 Try to cut out any unnecessary questions and make your form as concise as possible.
 For data that you absolutely need to collect, you can set the form fields as required in the field settings box.
 Additionally, try to keep your form field labels (“Name”, “Address”, etc.) clear and easy to understand.
 If some of your fields require a bit more explanation, you can also use help text underneath for further clarification.